lino-framework/book/docs/specs/printing.rst

     Other methods for printing a printable is to add an excerpt type or to provide your own subclass of DirectPrintAction.

+    .. method:: get_print_language(self)

+        Return a Django language code to be activated when an instance of this is being printed.
+The default implementation returns the Site's default language.

     .. method:: get_print_templates(self, bm, action)

         Return a list of filenames of templates for the specified